 “Good Morning Son.
 I wanted to talk to you last night itself after your mother shared some of the peculiar facts about your likings these days.”

 “Yes, I know.
 She is not very happy with some of the choices that I have made.”

-“That’s absolutely okay because at this juncture of life everyone tries to make unconventional choices as an endeavor to do something different and which is rarely understood by anyone else except the one who made such choices during his/her time.
-But, the important thing is that some of those choices leaves a permanent mark on your personality and you may find it difficult to shred it off at later stages of your life.
+“That’s okay because at this juncture of life everyone tries to make unconventional choices as an endeavor to do something different and which is rarely understood by anyone else except the one who made such choices during his/her time.
+But, the important thing is that some of those choices leave a permanent mark on your personality and you may find it difficult to shred it off at later stages of your life.
 So, what this Draupadi thing is all about?”